Time Needed for a Ph.D. in Philosophy

 - Working in the private sector as a consultant

 Most Ph.D. graduates transition into an academic role of some kind, whether that be teaching or research.
-Philosophy and religion postsecondary educators made a yearly median salary of $68,360 in May 2016, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS also reported that this specific group of postsecondary teachers could expect to see a 12% increase in jobs from 2014-2024, which is faster than the national average.
+Philosophy and religion postsecondary educators made a yearly median salary of $71,890 in May 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reported that this specific group of postsecondary teachers could expect to see a 10% increase in jobs from 2018 to 2028, which is faster than the national average.

 In conclusion, students wishing to obtain a Ph.D. in philosophy can expect to undertake an average of five to seven years of study, although program length ultimately depends on the institution, the student's chosen specialty and the specifics of the program.
 Programs require a dissertation and may incorporate periods of teaching and foreign language competency checks.